- Published: Sunday, 30 April 2006 09:00

 - a child, parent, grandparent, grandchild or sibling of a spouse or de facto partner of the employee.

 Under the proposed workplace legislation which comes into effect on 1 January 2010, minimum entitlements to personal/carer’s leave are legislated as part of the National Employment Standards.
 The Standard includes 10 days of paid personal/carer’s leave per year for all employees except those who are employed on a casual basis.
 There are pro-rata arrangements to cover part-time employees and those who have not yet worked for 12 months.
 Up to 10 days in any given year can be used as carer’s leave.

-Entitlements to carer’s leave may be contained in a Individual Temporary Employment Agreement (ITEA) or your employer’s human resource policy; and may sometimes be referred to as family or personal leave.
+Entitlements to carer’s leave may be contained in an Individual Temporary Employment Agreement (ITEA) or your employer’s Human Resource Policy; and may sometimes be referred to as family or personal leave.
 If you are covered by a Federal Award, your current personal/carer’s leave entitlements should be preserved.

 The personal/carer’s leave provisions in the Standard are a minimum entitlement.
 You can negotiate with your employer to include more generous leave provisions in any ITEA you enter into.

 - because the employee is unfit for work because of a personal illness, or personal injury, affecting the employee; or

 - to provide care or support to a member of the employee’s immediate family, or a member of the employee’s household, who requires care or support because of:

 - a personal illness, or personal injury, affecting the member; or